 How it All Began

 On a cold January day in 2004, Fastpitch Nation founder and owner, David Rocha, walked into a local baseball training facility with his little 9-year-old daughter looking for pitching lessons.
 He found an awful lot for boys and almost nothing for girls.
 That night when he got home, he told his wife what he had seen and that there needed to be a place like that for girls.
 So began the journey of education and research that went around the country and back to decide what to build.
 Fast forward to 2008 when Fastpitch Nation in Bloomfield, CT opened.
 The 24,000 sq ft facility not only had batting cages and pitching lanes, but a real field with a natural clay infield.
-Over the past 14 years the facility, now called Fastpitch Nation Indoor, has hosted more than 5,000 games, 3,000 team practices and 200 tournaments and leagues.
+Over 14 years the facility hosted more than 5,000 games, 3,000 team practices, and 200 tournaments and leagues.
+The pandemic put a terrible strain on the company and in 2022 closed the facility and sold the building.

 The Move Outdoors